reactplay/docs/docs/How-To-Guides/how-to-style-play.md

 }
 ```

-- Use styled-components to create reusable and composable components.
-Styled components allow you to write CSS code that is scoped to a specific component and can be reused across your project.
+- Use `styled-components` to create reusable and composable components. `styled-components` allow you to write CSS code that is scoped to a specific component and can be reused across your project.

 ## Don'ts

 - Do not use inline styles unless necessary.
 Inline styles can make your code harder to read and maintain, and they can also negatively impact performance.
 Instead, use CSS classes to style your components.
 This approach helps to keep your code organized and makes it easier to maintain.
   For example, instead of using inline styles like this:

 ```jsx
 function MyComponent() {